akuklev/HOCC/lin-types.md

 Since there is no way to close the running endpoint, at the end of such a procedure you just return `console` back to the caller.

-In general interface of the returned endpoint could also change.
+In general, type of the returned endpoint could also change.
 Assume we have the type “State”, the types `ReqT(\s : State)` and `RespT(\s : State)(\req : Req(s))` now depend on the state of the endpoint, and we have the function `next-state(\s : State, \r : ReqT(s)) : State`.
 Now we can define the type `I(\s : State)` with the property